Chicago police arrest 15 at futures exchange protest

 The peaceful demonstration contrasted with a much larger anti-war protest on Sunday in Chicago at the start of a NATO summit, where police dressed in riot gear and blue helmets clashed with hundreds of protesters.
 At least 45 people were arrested and more than a dozen protesters injured, although none were seriously hurt.

-Reporting By Ann Saphir, James Kelleher and Mary Wisniewski; Writing by Tom Polansek; Editing by Mary Wisniewski, Greg McCune and Cynthia Osterman
+Reporting By Ann Saphir and writing by Tom Polansek; Editing by Greg McCune and Paul Simao